wkoszek/me/source/blog/2015-12-07-using-lastpass-with-ssh.md

 ## How to use it?

-Before we start, full disclosure: Lastpass has had 2 [security](https://blog.lastpass.com/2011/05/lastpass-security-notification.html/) [incidents](https://blog.lastpass.com/2015/06/lastpass-security-notice.html/) that I know about, plus [they’ve been
+Before we start, full disclosure: LastPass has had 2 [security](https://blog.lastpass.com/2011/05/lastpass-security-notification.html/) [incidents](https://blog.lastpass.com/2015/06/lastpass-security-notice.html/) that I know about, plus [they’ve been